2013–14 Aston Villa F.C. season: September

-September game stats

 October

 An uneventful 0–0 draw at Hull City followed the Manchester City victory, as Villa recorded their first draw and second clean sheet of the season.
 After a two-week international break, Villa returned to league action against Tottenham Hotspur.
 The game finished 0–2 to Spurs, after goals from Andros Townsend and Roberto Soldado.
 Christian Benteke made his comeback from injury after coming on as a 61st-minute substitute.
 This defeat was followed by another, again at home, as Everton left Villa Park with three points courtesy of a 2–0 win.
 Benteke had a first half penalty saved by Tim Howard and Villa were made to rue this missed opportunity, as two second half goals from Romelu Lukaku and Leon Osman sealed an Everton victory.